OTR Network FAQ

 What is the Old Tube Radio Network?

-The old Tube Radio Network is NOT a club at all.
-We call ourselves “a volunteer association of individuals interested in the old tube models of transceivers on the 11-meter Citizens Band Radio Service.
-Anyone is welcome to join in on the fun.
+The Old Tube Radio Network is not a club.
+It is a volunteer association of individuals who share an interest in tube-type transceivers used on the 11-meter Citizens Band.
+Anyone is welcome to participate.

 How long has the Network been in operation?

-Why the interest in these old radios anyway?
+Why is there interest in these older radios?

-How can I start a network in my hometown?
+How can a network be started in another area?